jiayihoffman/ros_arduino_bridge/README.md

 This code turns an Arduino into a motor controller!
 It provides a simple serial interface to communicate with a high-level computer (e.g. running ROS), and generates the appropriate PWM signals for a motor driver, to drive two motors.

-This is a fork of the original code, with some changes, and removal of the ROS nodes (see [this repo](https://github.com/joshnewans/serial_motor_demo) for an alternative).
-Check out `README-orig.md` for the original README.

-As I only have need for a subset of the functionality, I have no idea what does and doesn't work, beyond what is detailed below.
+This is a fork of the [original code]((https://github.com/joshnewans/ros_arduino_bridge), with the addition of the OSEPP_TB6612 motor shield and the adjustment of the encoder driver to use analog pins A2-A5 for encoder readings.
+For instructions on how to leverage the OSEPP_TB6612 motor shield in a robot car, please see my blog [Simplify Robot Cars using TB6612 Motor Shield](https://www.modularmachines.ai/security_robot/2025/04/21/SecurityRobot-MotorShield.html).

-Feedback/improvements are welcome (though no promises on how quickly I'll respond).
-I currently only use the L298N driver, and the Arduino encoder mode.
+Feedback/improvements are welcome.
+I currently only use the OSEPP_TB6612 motor shield, L298N driver, and the Arduino encoder mode.

 ## Functionality